-5. 2018-IA-005 Background and Allegation: UMPD Officer was involved in two preventable departmental accidents within a three-year period of time.
+5. 2019-IA-005 Background and Allegation: UMPD Officer was found to have been working too much overtime without a required break of 8-hours off in a 24-hour period.

 Disposition: Sustained - The Officer accepted responsibility for their actions, which led to a written reprimand.